cockroachdb/docs/v22.2/ui-insights-page.md

 ### Transaction Executions view

-To view this view, click **Insights** in the left-hand navigation of the DB Console.
+To display this view, click **Insights** in the left-hand navigation of the DB Console.
 The **Workload Insights > Transaction Executions** view is selected.

 The **Transaction Executions** view provides an overview of all transaction executions that have been flagged with insights.